lukeg101/lplzoo/STLC/README.md

 - Parser.hs contains the monadic parser combinators needed to parse input strings into typed-term ASTs for the calculus.
 - Repl.hs contains a simple read-eval-print loop which hooks into main, and into the parser.
 - Main.hs is needed for GHC to compile without any flags, it also invokes the repl.
+- Tests.hs is the test suite.
+We have unit tests for terms in the language.
+QuickCheck is used to generate arbitrary trees and test they are parsed and printed correctly.

 For contributions, see the [project to-do list](https://github.com/lukeg101/lplzoo/projects/2) or submit a PR with something you think it needs.